barionleg/Xipho/docs/config_file.md

 max-listener-duration
 : An optional value which will set the length of time a listener will stay connected to the stream.
+  The time is given as integer of seconds.
   An auth component may override this.

 dump-file